 Why Claims Of Perfection For The KJV Or The TR Don’t Work

 Sadly, some folks like to dishonestly claim that this Greek text is identical to “thousands” of Greek manuscripts (it actually differs from every single Greek manuscript in existence that’s of sufficient size to contain any textual variants), and promote it as the verbally perfect “preserved” words of the inspired original.
 Obviously, the very preface to the work by its editor poses a problem for such a position.
 So one publisher thus published an edition of the 1881 Scrivener TR which omits his preface, which has become the standard Greek text in KJV Only and TR Only circles.
 This “preface-safely-omitted” edition was the text used at the Fundamentalist Bible College I graduated from, which claimed in its doctrinal statement that this text and the KJV it translates were “the very words God inspired” now providentially preserved for all English speakers.
-But as John Kohlenberger noted in his lecture at the SBL commemoration of the 400th anniversary of the KJV, “It is safe to say that, given their resources, the KJV translators worked from an eclectic text.
+But as John Kohlenberger noted in his lecture at the SBL commemoration of the 400th anniversary of the KJV (Kohlenberger, John R. III.
+“The Textual Sources of the King James Bible.”
+In Translation That Openeth the Window: Reflections on the History and Legacy of the King James Bible, edited by David G. Burke, 43–53.
+SBL: Biblical Scholarship in North America 23.
+Atlanta: Society of Biblical Literature, 2009), “It is safe to say that, given their resources, the KJV translators worked from an eclectic text.
 Certainly they did not exclusively follow any one text.
 Nor did they, as some noncritical writers claim, limit their choices to what could be found in the texts that would later be called the Textus Receptus (TR).”
-David Trobisch noted in a similar vein, “Obviously, the translators of the KJV had created their own eclectic Greek text, a text that followed neither a specific manuscript nor a specific printed edition.”
+David Trobisch noted (Trobisch, David.
+“The KJV and the Development of Text Criticism.”
+In The King James Version at 400 Assessing Its Genius as Bible Translation and Its Literary Influence, edited by David G. Burke, John F. Kutsko, and Philip H. Towner, 227–34.
+Society of Biblical Literature, 2013) in a similar vein, “Obviously, the translators of the KJV had created their own eclectic Greek text, a text that followed neither a specific manuscript nor a specific printed edition.”

 Anyone who wants to claim that this text is perfect is free to do so.
 But such a claim requires the belief that the KJV translators were inspired by God with new revelation in their text-critical decisions.
 And such a claim is incompatible with a claim that this same text is the “preserved” word of God (however commonly these two words are used together by some who refer to this text).
 To preserve means to keep something the same, not to make it different.
 The Greek text of the KJVNT didn’t exists until 1611, and didn’t exists in print until 1881.
 If it is the verbally perfect Greek text, then this demands that God didn’t finish giving his Word until 1611.
 This is why I ultimately abandoned the belief that the English translation of the KJV was perfect, which I was raised on, and then abandoned the belief that the Scrivener TR was perfect, which I had been taught in Bible College.

-Every form of such a position demands the belief that the KJV translators were inspired by God with new revelation.
+Every form of such a position demands the belief that the KJV translators were supernaturally moved by God with new revelation.

 But I was compelled by the evidence rather to the position that God had preserved his Word – not magically re-inspired it in 1611.
 Thus, as I often put it, I left the Shire I had been raised in (or was kicked out of it – both are sort of true).